My Story...

 In April 2001, I was hired by Statistics Canada, to work on their Census crew.
 I was so good at my work, I kept getting re-hired on another contract as soon as the previous one expired.
 Unfortunately, the census work ended in February 2003, and over 100 loyal employees, including myself, were laid off.

 But I wasn't out of work for very long.
 Indeed, through an organization called Line1000, I was put in contact with an advocacy group called the Canadian Council of the Blind; and in August 2003, I was hired.
-(I still work there today.)
+I worked there for five years as an administrative assistant; but due to a new direction for the organization, I found myself out of work, literally.

 To Save a Wolf!